 2 Chronicles 18:20-21, Then a spirit came forward and stood before the LORD, saying, ‘I will entice him.’
 And the LORD said to him, ‘By what means?’
 And he said, ‘I will go out, and will be a lying spirit in the mouth of all his prophets.’
 And he said, ‘You are to entice him, and you shall succeed; go out and do so.

-No wonder if in the end many of these Pharisees and scribes, many of them wanted to eliminate Him.
-And they succeeded in doing so through the Roman soldiers who crucified Him.
-That’s the only way to stop Him and to make Him an example to the people that this religious group should not be challenged at all.
-Jesus was later considered to have given birth to new teaching called the Way, in the first century.
-In fact, if they were honest, they were the ones who have created a “new teaching” because of the deviations into their Jewish teachings that occurred by the influence of tradition and misinterpretation (which emphasizes external things).
-So perverted that when Jesus tried to restore the Scriptures, He was considered a traitor.
-He was considered to give birth to a new sect.
+It is understandable that many Pharisees and scribes wanted to eliminate Jesus, and they ultimately succeeded through the Roman soldiers who crucified him.
+This was the only way to stop him and set an example for the people that this religious group should not be challenged.
+In the first century, Jesus was regarded as the founder of a new teaching called the Way.
+However, if they were truthful, it was they who had created a “new teaching” through their deviations from Jewish teachings caused by the influence of tradition and misinterpretation that emphasized external things.
+These deviations were so severe that when Jesus attempted to restore the Scriptures, he was considered a traitor and was believed to have founded a new sect.

 ———

-This writing is dedicated to The Late Dr. Dwight Pryor which through his teaching I have and continue to learn so much about Jesus as a Jewish Rabbi.
+This writing is dedicated to The Late Dr. Dwight Pryor which through his teaching I have and continue to learn so much about Jesus, our Jewish Rabbi.

 I would also like to express my appreciation to Robert Bleakney, Anthony Cheah, and Simon Katimin for their contribution to this writing.
 May we all know Him better everyday!